spotlightishere/TxDMV-Denied-Plates/README.md

 # TxDMV Denied Plates
+This repository contains 14,599 denied license plates from [TxDMV](https://www.txdmv.gov).
+Their denial reasons are not given, but should be interpreted per the [reason codes](#reason-codes).

+## Backstory
 The repositories [ca-license-plates](https://github.com/veltman/ca-license-plates) (and its subsequent [updated version](https://github.com/21five/ca-license-plates)) are datasets containing information about specialty plates flagged for review with quite a lot of... interesting review commentary.
 At the time, a [popular Twitter bot](https://botsin.space/@ca_dmv_bot) was posting absurd requests and decisions.

-I was curious if Texas had similar information, so on January 3rd, 2023, I sent in a FOIA request to [TxDMV](https://www.txdmv.gov).
-In it, I requested approved and denied specialty plates - alongside any commentary - through the time period of January 1st, 2021 to December 31st, 2022.
+I was curious if Texas had similar information.
+On January 3rd, 2023, I sent in a FOIA request requesting approved and denied specialty plates - alongside any commentary - through the time period of January 1st, 2021 to December 31st, 2022.
 As Texas allows you to have three possible choices, I additionally asked for such to be included.

 On January 18th, 2023, a surprisingly fast response was received, informing:
-1. Texas cannot give out information about issued specialty license plates per the [DPPA](https://en.wikipedia.org/wiki/Driver's_Privacy_Protection_Act). :(
+1. Texas cannot give out information about issued specialty license plates per the [DPPA](https://en.wikipedia.org/wiki/Driver's_Privacy_Protection_Act).
-2. A lot of these applications are processed at a county level, so the state-level agency never sees possible choices. :(
+2. A lot of these applications are processed at a county level, so the state-level agency never sees any possible choices beyond what was denied.
-3. There's no commentary recorded for declined plates - instead, reason codes are given. :(
+3. There's no commentary recorded for declined plates - instead, reason codes are given.
-4. It'd cost a small fortune to run a "custom query" to associate the denial reason codes with the actual plates. :(
+4. It'd cost a small fortune to run a "custom query" to associate the denial reason codes with the actual plates.

 :(